 1. K6 6x38 Weaver Riflescope

-The ART M1000 scope from Leatherwood is also worth considering for the same purpose.
+Alternatively, the ART M1000 scope from Leatherwood is also worth considering for the same purpose.

 2. Weaver Super Slam Matte Scope 4 20x50 Side Focus Glass Etched Ballistic Reticle

-Grand and Super Slam are also on top of the Weaver line when it comes to advanced properties that constantly impress buyers.
+Grand and Super Slam are also on top of the Weaver line when it comes to advanced features that constantly impress buyers.
 So if you’re looking for technologically-advanced scopes for your rifle, Weaver’s Super Slam Scope is a great choice.

 Argon gas is also provided by this scope, which is found on a 1-piece tube to eliminate fog in case of extreme cold – a futuristic innovation, indeed.
+When we tried this in the field, the argon-purged feature is effective in keeping the scope view clear.

 3. Weaver Kaspa 3-9×40 Scope